-Start by browsing the information on your topic.
+Start by browsing information on your topic.
 As you read you will find issues that interest you and have information available.
-Browse the book stacks in an area of your interest, (use the Library of Congress Subject Headings).
-Use Academic Search Premier or ProQuest Research Library to skim magazine and journal articles on several topics.

-Reference sources show you the lay of the land on the topic.
-They give an overview, introduce the notable people in the field, explain the controversies and give suggested readings in the bibliography.
-Browse articles in the Gale Virtual Reference Library.
+Reference sources give an overview, introduce the notable people in the field, explain the controversies and give suggested readings in the bibliography.

 Find a question that needs answering.
 Don’t just rehash old data.
 Use the information you read to answer a research question.